 Chemical action plan recommendations

-- Develop and promote best management practices to contain PCBs in building materials, both in structures currently in use and those planning for remodel or demolition.
+- Develop and promote best management practices to contain PCBs in building materials, both in structures currently in use and those planned for remodel or demolition.

 - Assess schools and other public buildings for the presence of PCB-containing building materials.

-- Expand environmental monitoring to identify new areas requiring cleanup and investigate air deposition.
+- Expand environmental monitoring to identify new areas requiring cleanup and to investigate air deposition.

 - Conduct a public education campaign.

 History of actions to address PCBs in Washington

 2021: We partnered with Department of Health to conduct outreach to schools for the PCB lights in schools replacement program.
 We then gathered and analyzed this data to develop the program based on information obtained directly from schools.
 We began developing guidance for proper management and abatement of PCBs in building materials.